 Mon 18.02.13, One News.
 MOE confirmed 12 schools would merge & 7 would close (in effect 13 closures) a reduced number from the September cock up.
 MOE confirmed closure of Richmond School & merging of Central New Brighton School with South New Brighton School.
 Freeville School near QE11 would merge with North New Brighton School.

 After 5 months of Canterbury schools' angst, Parata showed MOE incompetence & negligence by stopping the closing / merging of another 12 schools announced last September.
 According to the September MOE announcement, the schools were supposed to be closed / merged because of quakes.
-Never mind that quake displacements / demographics were just guesswork, as no pre / post quake census figures were used.
+Never mind that quake displacements / demographics were just guesswork, as no pre / post quake census figures were used by MOE.

 As for the vast New Brighton / Southshore area, for MOE to chop schools from 4 to 2 was insane.
 Granted some houses along Avon riversides were red zoned, with people internally displaced in the city, but to close 2 schools & disrupt 4 schools in the area was a MOE cockup.
 Never mind along Breezes Rd where MOE would rationalize 5 Aranui / Avondale / Wainoni schools into one huge school.
 That decision was deferred in Parata's "interim" spin till March.
 (March passed, still no decision by Parata about the Aranui cluster school).

-In quake ravaged suburbs, Wainoni, Aranui, Avondale, Bexley, New Brighton, Southshore, National govt planned to cull 9 schools to 3 schools.
+In quake ravaged E suburbs, Wainoni, Aranui, Avondale, Bexley, New Brighton, Southshore, NZ National govt planned to cull 9 schools to 3 schools.
 National's "brighter future."

 Never mind merged kids forced to bus to merged schools with poor bus services. e.g. Phillipstown School merged with Woolston School, where there was no bus service for merged kids.
 I bet MOE never looked at bus services to & from schools they culled or merged.

 In Burnside, Kendal School was closed & Burnside Primary School stayed open for rebuild, although the latter was formerly slated for closure when PM Key said it was riddled with borer.
-Joke!
+Ha!
+Ha!
 Burnside was Brownlee's electorate too.
-Makes ya think.

-Branston Intermediate where our sons did technical subjects was closed, the only technical intermediate in Hornby.
+Branston Intermediate where our sons had done technical subjects was closed, the only technical intermediate in Hornby.
 Both sons did technical subjects at high schools & chose technical careers.
 Phillipstown School, where Leah took her school kids for technical subjects, merged with Woolston School.
-Looked like MOE was against technical subjects.
+It seemed MOE was against technical subjects.

 Tues 18.02.13, The Press article "Parata's 'lie-telling' infuriates principals" showed the deceit of Parata & MOE in their rescheduling September closing / merging deadlines.
 As an election loomed in 2014, National tidied loose ends in Canterbury education by bringing closure / merger deadlines forward to the end of 2013.
 Never mind the stress caused in schools.
 National's "brighter future" was the best Canterbury education taxpayers' $1 billion could buy over the next decade..